panchi64/minecraft-server-scripts/README.md

 # Minecraft Server Automation Scripts
-To use these scripts correctly please make sure you understand the following and have applied 4 things:
+To use these scripts correctly please make sure you understand the following:
 - *These scripts are specifically made for servers using PaperMC*
 - The main server files should be placed within a folder (*see directory map example section for more detail*).
 - The scripts need to be contained in their own folder, named `scripts`, *within* the server files folder.